By Chet Yarbrough

 Mahaffey’s point of view is that nuclear power accidents will happen but their consequences can be minimized with smaller plants and better planning for treatment of victims when accidents occur.
 He believes nuclear energy benefits far out weigh their risks.

-The 2020 Presidential election is near.
-Vice President Biden’s campaign speaks to America’s gradual transition from fossil fuels to wind, water, and solar power.
+The 2020 Presidential election is over.
+President Biden’s campaign speaks to America’s gradual transition from fossil fuels to wind, water, and solar power.
 That transition is a potential source for thousands of new American jobs.
 Mahaffey persuasively argues there should be a place for nuclear energy in that transition.